vicente-astorga/Ansible-AWS-VPC-Automation/README.md

 It start by configuring the VPC that has **three** public subnets and **three** private subnets in different zones.
 For public subnets, all outgoing traffic from the instances associated to its **route table** is routed through the **Principal Gateway.** For private subnets, the instances associated to its **route table** can access to Internet through the **NAT Gateway** (blocks incoming requests), which is located inside the public subnet.
 The creation of the **Nat Gateway** and the **Bastion host** is only done in the first subnet to avoid cost overruns.

-Within the private subnet there is a **Bastion host** (Jump server) with its corresponding security group that allows the connection to the internet to the instances in the private subnet of the same zone
+Within the private subnet there is a **Bastion host** (Jump server) with its corresponding security group that allows the connection to the internet to the instances in the private subnet of the same zone.
+This way it is possible to connect to the Bastion host via SSH and from there connect to the instances in the private subnet.

 ![Alt text](/files/diagrama.jpg "Image")